SanjoSolutions/consciousness-calibration-techniques/README.md

 # Consciousness calibration techniques

-In this section I try to give the information, which seem very helpful to successfully do consciousness calibration techniques, in a concise format.
+In this section I try to share the information, which seems very helpful to successfully do consciousness calibration techniques, in a concise format.

 What are consciousness calibration techniques?
 Consciousness calibration techniques are techniques with which consciousness levels of content can be calibrated.